Pirussa/lei-22-s2-1da-g02/docs/SprintC/US005/US005_ConsultTheUsersInTheWaitingRoom.md

-# US 005 - Consult the users in the waiting room of a vaccination centre.
+# US 005 - Consult the users in the waiting room of a vaccination center.

 ## 1. Requirements Engineering